 Protestants claim Scripture has no evidence of the Immaculate Conception—but in fact, the evidence is all over the place

-In my new book, Behold Your Mother - A Biblical and Historical Defense of the Marian Doctrines, I give eight reasons for belief in the Immaculate Conception:
+In my book Behold Your Mother: A Biblical and Historical Defense of the Marian Doctrines, I give eight reasons for belief in the Immaculate Conception:

 1. Mary is revealed to be “full of grace” in Luke 1:28.

-3. Mary is revealed to be "the beginning of the new creation" in fufillment of the prophecy of Jer.
-31:22.
+3. Mary is revealed to be “the beginning of the new creation” in fulfillment of the prophecy of Jeremiah 31:22.

 4. Mary is revealed to possess a “blessed state” parallel with Christ’s in Luke 1:42.